 What the value (not set) means

-(not set) is a placeholder name that Analytics uses when it hasn't received any information for the dimension that you have selected.
+(not set) is a placeholder name that Analytics uses when it hasn't received any information for the dimension you have selected.
+The reasons for (not set) appearing as a dimension value vary according to the report.In this article:

-If (not set) is appearing in your AdWords reports, it means that the website or app that you're tracking in the Analytics account is receiving visits from an AdWords account that is not linked to the reporting view.
+If (not set) appears in your AdWords reports, it means that the website or app you're tracking in the Analytics account is receiving traffic from an AdWords account that is not linked to the reporting view.
 You should review the following:

 - Auto-tagging is on but cost data is not applied (See: Missing Data in AdWords Reports)